 Hello,

-Firstly I need to apologise that this is blog post is a day late, but I was spending some quality time with my Mum, celebrating her and Mother’s Day.
-I know its two days late but Happy Mother’s Day to you and your Mothers if you celebrate it.
+need to apologise that this is blog post is a day late, but I was spending some

 I know it’s probably not the best thing for me to be showing you my fails when I am trying to grow my own business but I want to show that I am human and I think it will be good to look back on.
 I’d also love it if I could help other knitters out there, by them learning from my mistakes as machine knitting isn’t always easy and it’s hard to find resources and manuals to help.
 So if my silly mistakes could help someone I’m willing to show you all my silly fails.
 I also like to show you the development and process I have to go though, as my products just appear on Etsy and I think it’s interesting to go back and show you it didn’t just happen I did have to work for it.